 Space is vast and filled with the unknown.
 Thus, scientists are continuously learning new things about it.
 If you’ve always been intrigued by space, or you simply wish to learn some interesting facts about it, we’ve compiled a list of fascinating astronomy statistics to satisfy your curiosity.

-But before diving into the details, here’s a brief introduction of the subject.
+But before diving into the details, here’s a brief introduction to the subject.

 Now it’s time to look into the numbers and facts!